Metropolitan-Council/vmt-mode-shift-study/src/routing/README.md

 # Routing readme

 The scripts `route_street.jl` and `route_transit.jl` perform routing on the TBI data.
 Getting ready to run them can be a bit tricky, however.
 First, you need to have OSRM built and installed (see instructions [on the OSRM github](https://github.com/Project-OSRM/osrm-backend#building-from-source)).
 I  have had no luck installing OSRM on Windows; if you're using Windows, consider using Windows Subsystem for Linux (WSL) for routing.
+For now, you should install from the `process-segment-flags` branch of `mattwigway/osrm-backend`, but the changes in that branch currently have a pull request to be incorporated back into the main OSRM repository.

 Then, you need to install the C++ shim library to allow Julia to communicate with OSRM.
 To do that, clone the [OSRM.jl](https://github.com/mattwigway/OSRM.jl) Github repository, and within the `cxx/build` directory, run: